-This is a way of closely monitoring low-risk prostate cancer that isn't causing any symptoms or problems.
-The aim is to avoid unnecessary treatment, while looking for changes that mean treatment should start.
+This is close monitoring of low-risk prostate cancer that isn't causing symptoms.
+The aim is to avoid treatment that's not yet needed, while watching for any changes that mean treatment should start.

-Active surveillance may be suggested for prostate cancers with a PSA level under 10 ng/mL, stage T1-2, and Gleason 6 or less (Grade Group 1 and some Grade Group 2).
-About 70% of Australians with low-risk prostate cancer choose active surveillance.
+Active surveillance is usually suggested for prostate cancers with a PSA level under 10 ng/mL, stage T1-2, and Gleason 6 or less (Grade Group 1).
+It may also be suggested for certain cancers with a PSA level between 10 and 20, and some Grade Group 2 cancers.

-Active surveillance usually involves PSA tests every 3-6 months; a digital rectal examination every six months; and repeat mpMRI scans and biopsies as advised by your urologist.
-Ask your doctor how often you need check-ups.
+About 80% of Australians with low-risk prostate cancer choose active surveillance.
+It involves PSA tests every 3-6 months, as well as a digital rectal examination and mpMRI scans and biopsies as advised by your urologist.
 If results show the cancer is growing faster or more aggressively, your specialist may suggest starting active treatment.